sosozhuang/gocomponent/README.md

 A go component for workflow

 ## Project Info
-Gocomponent contains several frequency used tools in workflow, including:
+Component contains several functions, including:
+* manipulate component definition
+* execute/debug/stop a component
+* send event from an execution to executor
-* build docker image in component
+* build tar archive for docker image
-* manipulate kubernetes resource
-* set/delete key-value in etcd